The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

 However, in order to make things so much easier for you, we have created our complete guide to the breed to help you along the way.

-Throughout the guide, you are going to learn all that you need to know in order to correctly care for the breed, and that will prove to be invaluable.
+Throughout the guide, you are going to learn all that you need to know to correctly care for the breed, and that will prove to be invaluable.

 Doxie Scot Puppies – Before You Buy…

-So, prior to taking ownership of this breed, there are several things that we want you to think about.
+So, before taking ownership of this breed, there are several things that we want you to think about.
 Do remember that this applies no matter if you have a lot of experience of looking after dogs or not.

 You need to be honest with yourself regarding your capabilities of looking after a dog.